 The site bedrock consists of sedimentary bedrock of the Cretaceous-Tertiary Franciscan Complex coastal belt, comprised of orange-tan clayey sandstone.
 The bedrock is closely fractured, moderate in hardness, and deeply weathered.
-The orange-tan clayey/silty sandstone was encountered at 12 feet and 6 feet below the ground surface in borings B-1 and B-2, respectively.
-Practical drilling refusal for the light, portable drill rig was encountered in the moderately hard sandstone in boring B-2 at 6.5 feet.
+The orange-tan clayey/silty sandstone was encountered at between five and 12 feet below the ground surface.
+Practical drilling refusal for the light, portable drill rig was encountered in the moderately hard sandstone in boring B-2 at 6.5 feet, B-3 at 10.1 feet and B-4 at 6.1 feet.

-The bedrock is overlain by 6 to 12 feet of Pleistocene terrace deposits consisting of brown-black and orange, silty and clayey sands with occasional rock fragments.
+The bedrock is overlain by 5 to 12 feet of Pleistocene terrace deposits consisting of brown-black and orange, silty and clayey sands with occasional rock fragments.
 The sands are loose to medium dense.
 The upper 3.5 to 4 feet of the terrace deposits consist of dark to light brown, loose to very loose, silty sand with occasional rock fragments.

 No deep-seated landslides were observed within or adjacent to the Kopriva property.
-Severe erosion is occurring on the beach access road cut slope below the Kopriva property as shown on Plate 9.
+Severe erosion is occurring on the beach access road cut slope below the Kopriva property as shown on Plate 12.
 The upper portion of the erosion area, just below the Kopriva property shows leaning tree stumps and small, bare scarps where the ground has dropped downslope.
 The stumps are from trees removed by the State of California prior to 2013.
 The hillside below the Kopriva property is mapped as a "debris slide slope" on California Division of Mines and Geology Open File Report 84-12 SF (OFR 84-12 SF).
 A debris slide slope" is defined as "a geomorphic feature characterized by steep..., usually well vegetated slopes that have been sculpted by numerous debris slide events; vegetated soils and colluvium above shallow soil/bedrock interface may be disrupted by active debris slides...".

 No evidence of faulting was observed in the site vicinity.
 A near-parallel pair of "lineament's" are shown approximately 250 and 1000 feet northeast of the Kopriva property on OFR84-12 SF.
 Olsborg, while performing geologic investigations on other Elk projects and in consultation with OFR 84-12 SF author, Michael W. Manson, retired geologist (oral communication February 2016) reclassified the two "lineaments" as potentially active Faults.
-Olsborg unofficially named the two faults, the Elk Fault (nearest the Kopriva property) and the St. Anthony's Fault, as shown on Plate 1.
+Olsborg unofficially named the two faults, the Elk Fault (nearest the Kopriva property) and the St. Anthony's Fault, as shown on

+Plate 1.
 The active, San Andreas Fault is located offshore, approximately three miles to the southwest.